25 Linear Regression—Description

 The distribution of completion rates for the 92 colleges in the sample is unimodal and symmetric, with a typical institution having a completion rate of around 0.62 (mean).
 There is a great deal of variation in completion rates, with institutional completion rates ranging from 0.23 to 0.91.
 Most institutions have a completion rate between 0.48 and 0.76 (SD = 0.14).

-# Explore wine rating
+# Explore ACT scores

 gf_density(